Walter M. Luers, Esq. – President

 Ron Miskoff – Ron is a graduate of Rutgers College (now Rutgers University) in New Brunswick and received his Master’s of Liberal Studies from Rutgers-Newark.
 While at Rutgers, he was an editor of The Targum and was a member of WRSU radio.
 He spent many years in the broadcast industry on the air and later as a reporter for The Home News Tribune; after that he worked as a photographer for Greater Media newspapers.
 Ron also owned a printing company, a photo studio and a firm that provides layout services for high school and college student newspapers.
 In the 1980s he published a local newspaper.
 He has been a part-time lecturer at Rutgers since the 1980s and is now a full-time faculty member.
 He is also the associate director of the Journalism Research Institute at Rutgers.

-Ron is a former president of the New Jersey chapter of the Society of Professional Journalists (SPJ-NJ), currently serves as Treasurer for SPJ-NJ and also serves on the board of the Garden State Scholastic Press Association.
+Ron is a former president of the New Jersey chapter of the Society of Professional Journalists (SPJ-NJ) and former Treasurer.
+He serves on the board of the Garden State Scholastic Press Association.
 Ron served as the President of NJFOG from 2009 to 2011.

 Lee “Griff” Dorry – Lee is a citizen journalist and the founder of The Essex Watch (formerly Nutley Watch, established in February 2014), a local government watchdog organization.
 Lee’s Essex Watch project is dedicated to promoting civic engagement in local issues, transparency and accountability in public office, and increased voter participation.

 Within the first year of his project, Lee has established a visible presence across two townships, Nutley and Belleville.
 For his long term goal, he intends to expand his project by linking arms with other local community advocates and organizations in order to eventually form a “Watch” in each of the 22 municipalities in Essex County.